LittlRayRay/LittlRayRay/README.md

 - 👋 Hi, I’m @LittlRayRay
 - 👀 I’m interested in programming and making games
-- 🌱 I’m currently learning python and C# and
+- 🌱 I’m currently learning python and C# and RUST
 - 💞️ I’m looking to collaborate on discord bot dev and game dev

 <!---